dyphire/mpv-scripts/README.md

 ## edition-list.lua

 Interractive edition-list menu on OSD.
 Requires that [scroll-list.lua](https://github.com/CogentRedTester/mpv-scroll-list) be installed.
-- Prints a message on the OSD if editions are found in the file, and temporarily switches the osd-playing-message to the editions-list property when switching.
+- Prints a message on the OSD if editions are found in the file, and temporarily switches the osd-playback-message to the editions-list property when switching.
 This makes it easier to tell the number and names while navigating editions.

 Modified from [CogentRedTester/mpv-scripts/editions-notification.lua](https://github.com/CogentRedTester/mpv-scripts/blob/master/editions-notification.lua)